jjjjjeb/ETL_Project/final_report.md

 ## Project:

-* We looked into World Bank's development indicators to create a pipeline isolating a comprehensive and current data set that allows the user to compare Russia, China, and the USA.
+* We looked into World Bank's Development Indicators to create a pipeline isolating a comprehensive data set that allows the user to compare today's world powers, Russia, China and the USA, over the past 60 years.

 ## Data Sources:
 Process: